 Performance bands are provided for Level 1 Pass, Level 2 Pass, Level 2 Merit and Level 2 Distinction.
-Evidence must clearly show how the student has met the standard for the higher grades.
+Evidence must clearly show how the students has met the standard for the higher grades.

 The successful completion of this qualification, together, could provide the student with opportunities to access a range of Level 3 qualifications including GCE, apprenticeships and vocationally related qualifications.

 These include:

-- A-level in Travel and Tourism - Level 3 Vocational qualifications in travel and tourism (BTECs for example) - Apprenticeships in travel services, cabin crew or aviation operations on the ground
+- · GCE in Travel and Tourism - Level 3 Vocational qualifications in travel/tourism - Apprenticeships in travel services, cabin crew or aviation operations on the ground.